-For many large organisations, Covid-19 has thrown into sharp relief the urgent need for Digital Transformation.
-Plans that originally had 2- or 5-year timelines are now being pushed through with dramatically accelerated focus and intent.
+COVID-19 has spotlighted the urgent need for Digital Transformation.
+Plans that originally had 2-5 year timelines are now being pursued with dramatically accelerated focus and intent.

-To provide support and guidance to our community on this topic, we hosted an round table discussion on the topic in July.
-Senior People leaders from Vodafone, Publicis, Swiss Re, KPMG and Suez shared their insights in what was a fascinating discussion.
-The key takeaways appear below.
+We hosted a round-table discussion to provide support and guidance to our community on this topic.
+Senior People leaders from Vodafone, Publicis, Swiss Re, KPMG and Suez shared their insights in this fascinating discussion, summarised below.